jkk2000/Mnist_kaggle/README.md

 I pretrained the network on the original mnist dataset and then set the n-1 layer to non trainable and trained it on the train data given.

-Using this network I have been able to achieve an
+Using this network I have been able to achieve anaccuracy of 0.99335, and a position of 664
-# accuracy of 0.99335,
-and a position of 664

 Which is pretty cool considering its non a CNN.